othercriteria/vibectl/examples/k8s-sandbox/STRUCTURE.md

 - CTF: Single container with Kind and vibectl for solving challenges
 - Chaos Monkey: Multiple containers:
-  - Service containers for the workload
+  - Service container for the workload and Kind cluster
+  - Blue agent container for the defender
   - Red agent container for the attacker
-  - Blue agent container for the defender
-  - Poller container for uptime tracking
+  - Poller container for uptime tracking (future implementation)
-  - Overseer container for metrics and coordination
+  - Overseer container for metrics and coordination (future implementation)

 ## Getting Started